tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 This tutorial covers smart pointers from the
 [boost library](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/smart_ptr.htm).
 Smart pointers are useful becuase they help with memory managment, helping eliminate memory leaks.
-They manage themselves, automatically deleting themselves when they are no longer needed.
+They're self-managed, automatically deleting themselves when they are no longer needed.
 In this tutorial we will focus on `scoped_ptr` and `shared_ptr`.
 We'll begin with *why* and *where* you want to use smart pointers, and discuss some things to know before using them.
 Then we'll jump into the details of *scoped pointers*, followed by *shared pointers*, and briefly touch upon the remaining smart pointers in the *boost library*.